munificent/craftinginterpreters/book/a-virtual-machine.md

 > <cite>Christopher Priest</cite>

-We've spent a lot of time talking about how to represent a program as a sequence of bytecode instructions, but it feels a bit like studying biology only from stuffed dead animals.
+We've spent a lot of time talking about how to represent a program as a sequence of bytecode instructions, but it feels like learning biology using only dead stuffed animals.
 We know what instructions are in theory, but we've never seen them living and breathing, so it's hard to really understand what they *do*.
 It would be hard to write a compiler that outputs bytecode when we don't have a good understanding of how that bytecode behaves.

-So, before we go back and build the front end of our new interpreter, we will write the back end -- the virtual machine that executes instructions.
-It will breathe life into the bytecode.
-Watching the instructions prance around will give us a clearer picture of how a compiler might translate the user's source code into a series of them.
+So, before we go and build the front end of our new interpreter, we will begin with the back end -- the virtual machine that executes instructions.
+It breathes life into the bytecode.
+Watching the instructions prance around gives us a clearer picture of how a compiler might translate the user's source code into a series of them.

 ## An Instruction Execution Machine

-The "virtual machine" is a part of our interpreter's internal architecture.
+The "virtual machine" is one part of our interpreter's internal architecture.
 You hand it a chunk of code -- literally a Chunk -- and it runs it.
-The code and data structures for this reside in a new module:
+The code and data structures for the VM reside in a new module:

 ^code vm-h

 As usual, we start simple.
 The VM will gradually acquire a whole pile of state it needs to keep track of, so we define a struct now to stuff that all in.
-Right now, all we have is the chunk that it's executing.
+Currently, all we store is the chunk that it executes.

 Like we do with most of the data structures we create, we also define functions to create and tear down a VM.
 Here's the implementation: